Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 can only be created via the `new` operator, or otherwise must be specified by identifier - there is no inline constructor.

+### Numbers

+The `number` type has the following relevant properties:

+- Numbers in Horse64 are limited to the range `-9223372036854775808` to `+9223372036854775807`, and
+  any math operation (like addition, multiplication, ...) that exceeds this will cause an `OverflowError`.

+- Numbers support fractional values.
+However, the precision for higher numbers is better if you keep them non-fractional.

+**More info on number precision:** As an implementation detail, the runtime will try to keep horse64's `number`s as 64bit integer (C's `int64_t`) unless forced to migrate a value to a 64bit float (C's `double`).
+For example, a division result will be represented and returned as an `int64_t` if non-fractional, and only otherwise as `double`.
+Note that `double` type of C has poor precision outside of `-4503599627370496` to `+4503599627370496`, so for large values you are advised to stick to non-fractionals or expect very inaccurate results.

 **Containers:**